worseTyler/EWU-CSCD371-2021-Winter/Docs/README.md

 - [GitExtensions](https://gitextensions.github.io/), [GitHub Desktop](https://desktop.github.com/), (or any other git tool): There are lots of options out there for working with git.
 If there is a tool you like, use it!

 ## Class Video ##
 We will try to record class presentations so that students can review after class.
-If we do record class, the [recordings will be available here](TODO).
+[Recordings will be available here](TODO).
 Please note:
 * **Do not expect or rely on video recordings.**  We are not making any commitment to having video recordings of class.
 * Please keep all videos ***confidential***.
 These videos are for people enrolled in this class.
 No videos or parts of videos should be copied/distributed/shared.